 We hear it.
 We say it.
 But do we do it?
-When you are a parent of a child who has experienced trauma, it might not be your habit to practice self-care.
+When you parenting a child who has experienced trauma, it might not be your habit to practice self-care.
 Yet.
 But we hope to challenge you a little bit today.
 We suggest that self-care for adoptive, foster, and kinship parents is a priority that you cannot and should not neglect.

-All parents need times to recharge, refuel and rest – and those times can be tricky to coordinate in a typical, busy home.
+All parents need times to recharge, refuel and rest – which can be tricky to coordinate in a typical, busy home.
 However, when you are parenting a child with challenging behaviors rooted in trauma, abuse, or neglect, building in “me time” can feel selfish.
 Some might even say indulgent or maybe even logistically impossible.

 “I Think I’m Too Busy for Self-Care.”

 Suppose your child has learning disabilities, medical needs, or emotional or mental health struggles.
 In that case, we know your calendar is already filled to the brim with tutoring, therapies, specialist appointments, IEP meetings, and caseworker visits.
 Maybe you are fostering or in an open adoption.
-Then you also have to consider birth family visits – sometimes complicated further by the network of your child’s extended birth family.
+Then you also have to consider birth family visits – sometimes complicated further by your child’s extended family network.

 In addition to the full calendar that most adoptive, foster, and kinship parents juggle, you are likely also monitoring your child’s educational progress.
 It might be summer enrichment work right now, which can feel manageable.
 However, homework battles consume your weekday afternoons during the rest of the year.
 Daily, you also balance your child’s emotional and mental health, whether it’s fall-out from early trauma, lagging skills, or developmental delays.

 Phew.
 You are, indeed, quite busy.
 However, with all that is on your plate, you need to take care of yourself to take care of your family.